The ultimate guide to the best gifts for hikers. Find the perfect gift for any hiking enthusiast.

 They reflect up to 90% of body heat to prevent hypothermia and can easily be converted into an emergency shelter or sleeping bag.

-If you're looking for cool outdoor gifts for hiker friends, these colorful trekking poles are a good option.
+One of the best hiking gear gifts, if you're looking for cool outdoor gifts for hiker friends, these colorful trekking poles are a good option.

 It took me a while to understand the magic of trekking poles and how much better they can be for your knees and balance.

-But, I eventually came around to how useful they can be if you hike regularly and want to go easier on your joints.
+But I eventually came around to how useful they can be if you hike regularly and want to go easier on your joints.